 The large orange sun slowly sank behind a mountain of hills in the distance.
-As the sun set beyond the horizon the once hot brown sand takes on a cold feeling to it as the heat leaves the small grains.
+As it set beyond the horizon its heat leaving with it the once hot brown sand takes on a cold feeling to it as the heat leaves the small grains.
 Small lizards scurry across the small grains of sand trying to escape the crisp night air.

 Her gaze never left his.
 Her warm eyes soon turned into concern.
 She slowly got to her feet and walked over to him.
 Her large talons not making a sound as she walked over the sand.
 His mother sat down next to him and looked down at him.
 She scanned him up and down frowning.